 Result code

-In normal case, the access network release should be controlled by the Service Provider through the NMS.
-When the Service Provider needs to release the access network for maintenance, power saving, or major software/hardware upgrade, it could initiate the access network release through the NMS (Figure13b).
-When the ANC receives the Release Request message from the NMS, it will verify the command and start the access network release according to the requirement.
+In normal case, the access network release should be controlled by the Access network operator through the NMS.
+When the Access network operator needs to release the access network for maintenance, power saving, or major software/hardware upgrade, it may initiate the access network release through the NMS (Figure13b).
+When the ANC receives the Release Request message from the NMS, it will verify the command and start the access network release according to the requirements.
 The ANC will send the Release Response to the NMS about the result of access network release.

 The Release Request message may contain following information:

-Service Network identifier
+Access Network identifier

-ANC/NA Identity
+ANC/NA Identifier

 Time stamp of this message